-Lamia Abukhadra is a Palestinian American artist.
+Lamia Abukhadra (b.
+1996) is a Palestinian American artist currently based in Minneapolis.
 Her interdisciplinary research-based practice challenges harmful dominant narratives which perpetuate the settler colonial imagination as well as acts of violence and ethnic cleansing in Palestine and its diasporic spaces.
 Lamia graduated Summa Cum Laude from the University of Minnesota with a Bachelor of Fine Arts in interdisciplinary studio art in 2018.
 Her work has been exhibited at Waiting Room, the Quarter Gallery, Soo Visual Arts Center, Yeah Maybe, and the Katherine E. Nash Gallery in Minneapolis and in Chicago at Unpacked Mobile Gallery.
 Lamia is a 2018-2019 Jerome Emerging Printmaking Resident at Highpoint Center for Printmaking.
 She is a 2019-2020 Home Workspace Program Fellow at Ashkal Alwan in Beirut.
 Notable projects include The Wall, a temporary public art installation supported by the Soap Factory’s Rethinking Public Spaces program in 2017.